dianamedellinz/Lecythidaceae_biogeography/README.md

 # Lecythidaceae_biogeography

-Supplementary data for the manuscript: "Assembling the Neotropical tree flora: Andean Uplift and the Historical Biogeography of the Brazil nut family (Lecythidaceae)"
+Supporting data for the manuscript: "Assembling the Neotropical tree flora: Andean uplift and the historical biogeography of the Brazil nut family (Lecythidaceae)"

 ## Phylogenetic Analyses